Kevoot/checkers3ds/README.md

 # checkers3ds
-A poorly implemented and bloated version of checkers for the 3ds, in glorious ASCII art
+A version of checkers for the 3ds, in glorious ASCII art

 I'm currently entering my 2nd year at Uni, so don't expect a clean or stable game.
 This is more a less a test of the portability of code I've written for a freshman year class